-For a place of assembly, Northern Ireland Fire and Rescue Service should be called to every outbreak of fire.
+For large places of assembly, the Fire and Rescue Service should be called to every outbreak of fire.

 The guidance in Part 2 provides additional information to:

-- ensure good fire safety management by helping you establish your fire prevention measures, fire precautions and fire safety procedures (systems, equipment and plans); and - assist you to carry out your fire safety risk assessment and identify any issues that need attention.
+- ensure good fire safety management by helping you establish your fire prevention measures, fire precautions and fire safety procedures (systems equipment and plans); and - assist you to carry out your fire safety risk assessment and identify any issues that need attention.